khaors/geocompr/main.md

 ## The history of R-spatial

-There are many benefits of using recent spatial packages such as **sf**, as advocated in this book.
-However it is also important to be aware of the history of R's spatial capabilities: many functions, use-cases and teaching material are contained in older packages.
+There are many benefits of using recent spatial packages such as **sf**, but it also important to be aware of the history of R's spatial capabilities: many functions, use-cases and teaching material are contained in older packages.
 These can still be useful today, provided you know where to look.

 R's spatial capabilities originated in early spatial packages in the S language [@bivand_implementing_2000].